apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 * [In torch7 repository](https://github.com/torch/torch7) in `lib/TH` folder (always up to date)

 The folder structure is very simple.
-There are some cmake tests and definitions in `cmake` directory while the code is located both in `general` directory and at the repo root.
+There are some cmake tests and definitions in `cmake` directory while the code is located both in `generic` directory and at the repo root.

 ## Interesting findings